In Depth Baby Product Reviews Led by a Pediatrician

 Available Flange Sizes 21mm, 24mm, 28mm, 32mm

-The Buddha has a strong suction of 290 mmHg in our tests, with 14 customizable settings.
-This gives you a greater chance of finding the right combination for personal comfort.
+The Baby Buddha is well-liked for its compact and lightweight design.
+It weighs 0.8 lbs, making it one of the lightest in our tests, and its lanyard-style design provides a higher degree of mobility.
+With better comfort and 14 customizable settings, many lactating parents felt it was a good pick for efficiency and comfort.
 Our tests showed an average expression of 0.45 oz/min.
-Compared to the Elvie Stride, another wearable that only expressed 0.12 oz/min.
+Compared to the Elvie Stride, which only expressed 0.12 oz/min.
 Our lactating tester, Veronica, noted, “I wasn't rushing to pump again after being engorged.”
 The rechargeable battery has one hour of pumping and can be used while charging.
-It includes a pump lanyard, a carry tote, detachable tubes, collection bottles, and 24mm comfortable silicone-lined flanges.
 Our tester states, “I found the Buddha latched well, with fewer adjustments for the best performance.”
 It also has a relatively wallet-friendly price.

-Some find the suction power too strong during the letdown phase, which can be uncomfortable for sensitive breasts or nipples.
-Alternatively, the Spectra S1 Plus has adjustable suction levels for comfort needs and a pressure test result of 270 mmHG.
-Also, the Baby Buddha is louder than some wearables with a decibel reading of 42 dB compared to 40 dB for the Momcozy S9.
-Our tester noted, “I think it was more obvious than a vibrating phone alert.”
+Our lactating moms found the suction power too strong during the letdown phase, which can be uncomfortable for sensitive breasts or nipples.
+Alternatively, the Spectra S1 Plus has adjustable suction levels for comfort needs.
+Also, the Baby Buddha is louder than some wearables, with a decibel reading of 42 dB compared to 40 dB for the Momcozy S9.
+Our tester noted, “I think it is more obvious than a vibrating phone alert.”
 It also only measures time in minutes.
 Considering that some competitors don't measure the time, this is better than nothing.
 Overall, the Baby Buddha pump delivers a solid performance at a budget-friendly price.

 Read more: Baby Buddha review